 Constraints:

-This approach avoids extra memory by scanning the string from the end.
-Start from the last character and skip all trailing spaces.
-Once the first non-space character appears, begin counting characters until another space or the start of the string is reached.
-The counter represents the length of the last word.
+A more efficient method scans the string from the end instead of creating intermediate structures.
+Start with a pointer at the last index and skip any trailing spaces by moving left while the character is a space.
+Once the first non-space character is found, begin counting characters until another space or the start of the string appears.
+The counter value represents the length of the last word.

 | Approach | Time | Space | When to Use |